-Electronic health record linkage in the main STRIDES trial
+Electronic health record linkage in the STRIDES BioResource– What we do with your data

 We currently receive data about:

-- Deaths and cancer diagnoses from NHS Digital
+- Deaths and cancer diagnoses from NHS England

-- Hospital treatment (Hospital Episode Statistics) from NHS Digital
+- Hospital treatment (Hospital Episode Statistics) from NHS England

-- General Practice (GP) records from NHS Digital, specifically for COVID-19 related research
+- General Practice (GP) records from NHS England, specifically for COVID-19 related research

 We intend to retain the data as a long-term research resource.
 This is subject to funding, data sharing agreements with external data providers and participants’ right to withdraw.